proplot-dev/proplot/README.rst

 .. wonky (but very useful) ``axes_list`` class,
 .. harmonized usage of physical units across the entire project This project can be thought of as "matplotlib for power users."
-Many of its features represent an "alternative" to the existing matplotlib API -- and following `TOOWTDI <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, they probably should remain here as a side project.
+Many of its features represent an alternative to the existing matplotlib API -- and following `TOOWTDI <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, they should perhaps remain here as a side project.
-And while some of its features represent an enhancement to matplotlib, they can be relatively esoteric for normal users (for example, "perceptually uniform" colormaps), or can be seen as "convenience features" that perhaps do not belong with the core API for the sake of minimalism (for example, direct integration with cartographic toolkits and "dual" axes).
+Some of its may be relatively esoteric for the average user (for example, "perceptually uniform" colormaps), or can be seen as "convenience features" that perhaps do not belong with the core API for the sake of minimalism (for example, direct integration with cartographic toolkits).

 There are also some philosophical differences and more direct conflicts.
-ProPlot imposes a strict framework for working with figures, with "static" figure scaffoldings and new ``format`` and ``smart_update`` methods meant to replace more verbose calls to various individual axes and axis methods.
+ProPlot enforces a "static"
+figure scaffolding, and introduces the ``format`` and ``smart_update`` methods meant to replace various existing axes and axis methods.
-Meanwhile the "smart tight layout" feature also conflicts directly with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions, while functionality offered by the ``subplots`` command may be seen as an alternative to the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ toolkit.
+The "smart tight layout" feature also conflicts directly with matplotlib's `tight layout <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__, with more options and the ability to preserve axes aspect ratios by sacrificing fixed figure dimensions.
-Further, by deleting several native matplotlib colormaps, this project represents a backwards incompatible break with matplotlib... but IMHO no one should be using these colormaps anyway ;)
+And some ``subplots`` features might be seen as an alternative the `axes_grid1 <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__ toolkit.
+Finally, ProPlot represents a backwards-incompatible break from matplotlib by deleting several native matplotlib colormaps.

-Nevertheless, if there are any matplotlib developers out there that think some of these features should be added to matplotlib directly, please contact me!
+Despite all this, if there are any matplotlib developers out there that think some ProPlot features could be added to matplotlib directly, please contact me!
-And feel free to copy my code.

 What about seaborn?
 -------------------